Alegría (Cirque du Soleil): Costumes

 Alegría's costumes have a dichotomy relating to the Old Order and the New Order.
 The Old Order has costumes which are reminiscent of New York's Gilded Age as they are finely decorated with feathers, lace, and other adornments.
 The New Order, on the other hand, representing the youth of tomorrow, have the same rich hues as the old order, while the fabrics used are lighter and softer, helping to emphasize the agility of youth.

 Music

 The soundtrack was composed by René Dupéré, who had composed for previous productions including Nouvelle Expérience, Saltimbanco and Mystère.

 It was released as a studio album on 27 September 1994.
 Robbi Finkel and René Dupéré were nominated for a Grammy Award as Best Arranger at the 38th Annual Grammy Awards.
 The album was also nominated for several Félix Awards in 1995, winning two of the latter: 'Producer of the Year' for Robbi Finkel and René Dupéré, and 'Sound Mixer of the Year' for Rob Heaney.
 Alegría was also ranked on the Billboard World Music Chart for 65 weeks.

+In November 1995, a live album was recorded during the Fairfax tour stop (billed as Washington).
+This release was exclusive to employees, though years later it became a collector's item.
+The tracks are listed below according to the back cover, as some tracks (e.g., Fast Track has four parts) were divided into parts according to the conductor's cues or have different titles than the 1994 studio release and refer to the act's name. (e.g., Kalandéro is called La perche after Shoulder-Pole Wire act).

-The tracks for the original 1994 release, including the two extended tracks from 2002 are listed below and alongside are the acts during which they are played.
+The tracks for the original 1994 release, including the two extended tracks from 2002 (recorded in Sydney, 2001) are listed below and alongside are the acts during which they are played.